Safety and Accessibility

 Note: if the student's time at the off-campus site will extend beyond a single day, or if student supervision during the off-campus activity will be the responsibility of the site, a Placement Agreement may be required.

-Contact Ben Leschied, Associate University Legal Counsel at bleschi@uwo.ca to confirm.
+Contact University Legal Counsel at legalcounsel@uwo.ca to confirm.

 - Student Events/Field Trips: Acknowledgement and Assumption of Risk